 No matter where we live, interconnection ensures that local public media stations can provide programming and lifesaving emergency communications.
-It’s the only system that reaches 98 percent of our nation for free – virtually every American household.
+It’s the only system that reaches nearly 99 percent of our nation for free – virtually every American household.
 In fact, in rural or remote areas, public media stations are often the only source of local and emergency information.
 See how public media's interconnection system works below.

 Interconnection leverages cost-effective, high quality, and reliable satellite and digital technologies to provide the infrastructure that allows stations to:

 Send and receive programming.